defoebrand/react-catalog/README.md

-> This project is a React based catalog built is the capstone project for the Microverse React module coursework.
+> This project is a React based catalog built as the capstone project for the Microverse React module coursework.
 It is meant to emulate the Bat Computer's resource cataloging stats of both Heros and Villians.

 ## Project Description